The Spirit of Britons collection - Background Information Page

 Sculptor Ian G Brennan has always rather enjoyed the challenge of trying to create something from nothing.
 All the sculptures created for the Spirit of Britons’ sculptures using this diverse collection of old once scrapped materials could no doubt have been made, quicker and easier using brand new off the shelf materials if available, but all would have all been totally devoid of any age and history, so what would have been the point of that.

-When Ian was a child raised mainly in Dover in Southern England in the early 1950’s during the post rationing error and the make do and mend period you soon learnt not to waste anything you found lying around and in the remains of old bomb sites they used to play in, so even in at the age of ten such as used an old piece of a packing crate to make a wooden sword to battle his similarly armed friends with.
-Little did Ian know at the time, fifty years later he would be commissioned to make a sword for the future King of England.
+When Ian was a child raised mainly in Dover in Southern England in the early 1950’s during the post rationing error and the make do and mend period you soon learnt not to waste anything you found lying around and in the remains of old bomb sites they used to play in, so even in at the age of seven such as using an old piece of a packing crate to make a Knights wooden sword to battle his similarly armed friends, little did Ian know at the time fifty years later he would be commissioned to make a Knights sword for the future King of England.

 When he was a teenager in the 60’s being around and occasionally working in the building trade helping to restore old buildings, so much old interesting, sometimes ornate plaster or old finely carved pieces of timbers were being removed from these old buildings and usually ended up in a skip or in an oil drum simply warming our hands, a small part of British Heritage was once again being lost forever.

-Ian felt then and does so today it is such a waste, so in his own small way, first as a restorer and later as a professional sculptor he has attempted to preserve a small part of British History in one form or another to give it a new lease of life using some of this discarded but often historic material if and when the opportunity arose and it arose quite often.
-The sculptures within these materials have always been there, the, material just required uncovering and sometimes rearranging.
+Ian felt then and does so today it was such a waste, so in his own small way, first as a restorer and later as a professional sculptor he has attempted to preserve a small part of British History in one form or another to give it a new lease of life using some of this discarded but often historic material if and when the opportunity arose and it arose quite often.
+The sculptures hidden within these materials have always been there, the material just required revealing.

-In the case of HMS Victory around 10-15% of the ship we see today is original timbers from the day she was launched in 1765.
-Over the centuries approximately 1,600 tons of original Victory timbers have been removed from the ship and replaced ,either through battle damage, updating, restoration, woodworm, rot or general wear and tear.
-The eventual fate of such timbers subsequently removed from the ship during the past 250 years have amongst other things been, begged, borrowed, bartered sold, with two decades ago, 35 Tons of Victory oak being sold off by the MOD to one Company alone.
-Victory oak has also been used in the past as firewood, traded, mislaid, donated to charities, placed on exhibition, given as gifts, turned into souvenirs, furniture, and other wooden objects, with 47 of these 3,200,000 pounds of original Victory oak; a mear drop in the Ocean, was used to carve the Victory Sculpture.
+In the case of HMS Victory around 15% of the ship we see today in Portsmouth harbour is original timbers from the day she was launched in 1765.
+Over the centuries approximately 1,600 tons of original Victory timbers have been removed from the ship and replaced, either through battle damage, updating, restoration, woodworm, rot or general wear and tear over the centuries.
+The eventual fate of such timbers subsequently removed from the ship during the past 250 years have amongst other things been, begged, borrowed, bartered sold and two decades ago 35 Tons of Victory oak was sold off by the MOD to one Company alone.
+Victory oak has also been used in the past as firewood, traded, mislaid, donated to charities, placed on exhibition, given as gifts, turned into souvenirs, furniture, and other wooden objects, with 47 of these 3,200,000 pounds of original Victory oak; a mere drop in the Ocean, was used to carve the Victory Sculpture.

-This ancient, traditional method of working continued for Ian in the early 1990’s when he was commissioned to help restore HMS Victory.
-He was later given some old battered, original ships beams that were also deemed unrestorable and surplice to requirements.
-All were different shapes, size and condition with most of the timbers showed signs of worm damage and rot and many also contained pieces of bolts or metal still attached.
-They had been removed from Victory’s hull mostly from the lower gun deck area during the Ships restoration program.
+This ancient, traditional method of working over the years continued for Ian in the early 1990’s when he was commissioned to help restore HMS Victory as he was later given some old battered, original ships beams that were also deemed unrestorable and surplice to requirements.
+All were different shapes, size and condition with most of the timbers showing signs of worm damage and rot with many also contained old nails and bolts still attached.
+All had been removed from Victory’s hull mostly from the lower gun deck area during the Ships restoration program.

 Carved Victory oak panel 1 – ‘The Trafalgar Scene’ - Carved Victory oak panel 2